SkymanOne/folidity/concepts/samples.md

 {
     let calc_hash = hash(caller(), vote, salt);
     let { commits, params } = s1;

+    // `.set()` is built-in function that works on 1-1 mapping
+    // it looks-up a keys or a value and updates
+    // otherwise errors out
-    s.set(commits, vote)
+    // `.add()` add a new entry instead s.set(commits, vote)

     if s1.current_block > s1.end_block {